 The designer’s output is very good, regardless of the outcomes.
 They have a productive attitude to their work and are willing to get stuck into anything and see it through.

 The designer is humble, and a good listener.
-They understand their teammates‘ work, as well as their needs, and they can speak their language.
-They’re able to present their designs effectively to anyone, at any level, and any size audience.
+They understand their teammates’ work, needs, and language.
+They’re able to present their designs effectively to anyone.
 They can sell their work.
-This about good collaboration and communication.
+This is about good collaboration and communication.

 There is already overlap between the work of designers and product managers.
 In smaller organisations where there is no product manager, a good designer might be expected to deeply understand the business, its customers, and the problem (and reframe it where needed).
 They might also be partly responsible for product vision.